Extensive Guide to Bluetooth Low Energy (BLE) Beacons

 - Detailed information regarding things like parking or assistance.

-Beacons power events internationally, use range from small meetups to large conferences and expos.
+Beacons power events internationally, and their use ranges from small meetups to large conferences and expos.
+We’ve seen beacons at everything from Mobile World Congress to football stadiums (so many football stadiums!).

 - More efficient networking, there are apps that indicate which LinkedIn contacts are nearby and which of them have shown interest in certain exhibition stands.